theochem/BFit/README.md

 print("p-type exponents")
 print(exponents[num_s:])
 ```
-Alternatively, one can load these results using JSON file format.
+Alternatively, one can load these results using JSON file.
 ```python
 import json
 import numpy as np